Scoutland Cub Summer Camp

 Four Sessions are available for the 2020 season!

-Cub Scouts entering first, second, or third grade (will be a Tiger, Wolf, Bear) in the fall of 2020 can swim, hike, learn handicrafts, and much more.
-What a great time for Scouts and their parent to spend together in the great outdoors this summer!
-Parents will accompany Scouts to ALL Activities.
+Cubland Summer Camp is for Scouts entering first, second, or third grade in the fall of 2020.
+Scouts can swim, hike, learn handicrafts, and much more.
+Parents will accompany Scouts to all activities.

-Cub Scouts entering fourth grade (will be a Webelos) in the fall of 2020 receive a special introduction to Scouts BSA.
-Scouts will participate in eight adventures.
-Parents will accompany Scouts to All Activities.
-Webelos can shoot air rifles at Scoutland Adventure camp also.
+Adventurers are Cub Scouts entering fourth grade in the Fall of 2020.
+They receive a special introduction to Scouts, BSA and will participate in eight adventures.
+Parents will accompany Scouts to all activities.

 Adventures In Science – Be a Mad Scientist and participate in amazing experiments!